scastiel/protonmail-export/README.md

 1. Open the ProtonMail app and log out completely.
 You should now see the login screen.
 2. Open the dev tools of your browser, and the _Network_ tab to see all network calls.
 3. Enter your username and password and click _Login_ button.
-You won't need to go further.
 4. In the network calls, find the one to “/api/auth”.
-There may be several ones, be sure to pick the one with “POST” request method, not the “DELETE” one (which doesn't contain any info anyway).
-5. In this network call, open the *Response* tab to see raw data returned from the server, find the line beginning with `"PrivateKey":`, and copy the rest of the line, from `"-----BEGIN PGP PRIVATE KEY` to the last `"`, without the trailing comma.
+5. In this network call, open the *Response* tab to see raw data returned from the server, find the line beginning with `"KeySalt":` and copy the value without quotes to a file.
+6. Find a post call to “/api/users”, there will be a section with addresses, find sections starting with `"PrivateKey":`, and copy the rest of the line, from `"-----BEGIN PGP PRIVATE KEY` to the last `"`, without the trailing comma.
-6. Open the *Console* tab of the dev tools, type `console.log(<PASTE THE COPIED CONTENT HERE>)` then press enter.
+7. Open the *Console* tab of the dev tools, type `console.log(<PASTE THE COPIED CONTENT HERE>)` then press enter.
-7. Copy the result of the command, and put it into a text file, that's it you have your private key!
+8. Copy the result of the command, and put it into a text file, that's it you have your private key!
+9. Repeat points 6-8 for all addresses to get all your private keys

-Note that the private key is encrypted with your ProtonMail's account's secret passphrase (the one you enter after login, the second password).
-So the private key you have now is not sufficient to decrypt your mail if someone steals it; however try to keep it somewhere secure ;)
+Note that the private key is encrypted with a passphrase that is generated from key salt and your ProtonMail's account's password.
+So the private key you have now is not sufficient to decrypt your mail if someone steals it; however try to keep it somewhere secure ;).
+If you want to use the key elsewhere, you can use [pmpkpe](https://github.com/kantium/pmpkpe) to get the passphrase and import into your gpg keychain.

 ## How to export your e-mails?